-The key elements of our proposed new service model are listed below.
+The key elements of our new service model are listed below.

-- Trauma patients whose injury requires an operation and stay in hospital would be re-directed from Royal Hampshire County Hospital (RHCH) for treatment in Basingstoke and North Hampshire Hospital (BNNH), as it is already a level 2 trauma centre, or an alternative acute hospital with the right specialist consultant capability and capacity.
+- Trauma patients (adults and children) whose injury requires an operation and stay in hospital will be re-directed from Royal Hampshire County Hospital (RHCH) for treatment in Basingstoke and North Hampshire Hospital (BNHH), as it is already a trauma unit, or an alternative acute hospital with the right specialist consultant capability and capacity.

-- Trauma and orthopaedic consultants will be available at BNNH seven days a week specifically to see and treat trauma patients, with ring-fenced beds and theatre time.
+- Trauma and orthopaedic consultants will be available at BNHH seven days a week specifically to see and treat trauma patients, with ring-fenced beds and theatre time.

 - Arthroplasty patients will be treated at RHCH, where a dedicated centre of excellence unit will be developed.
 This change may be phased to allow time for additional bed and theatre capacity to be available.

-- Elderly frail patients will receive treatment for fractured hips at BNNH and then have their inpatient rehabilitation service in The Firs with additional ortho-geriatric support and advanced nurse specialists to enhance their rehabilitation and reduce the time they spend in hospital.
+- Elderly frail patients will receive treatment for fractured hips at BNHH and may then move to The Firs, a new transitional short-stay unit on the BNHH site, with additional ortho-geriatric support and advanced nurse specialists to enhance their rehabilitation and reduce the time they spend in hospital.